FZambia/centrifuge/docs/content/description.rst

 first you should do is to add your project into Centrifuge.
 It's very simple - just fill the form in web interface.

-**project name** - unique project name, must be written using ascii letters, numbers, underscores or hyphens.
+**name** - unique project name, must be written using ascii letters, numbers, underscores or hyphens.

-**display name** - project's name in web interface.

-**connection check** - turn on connection check mechanism.
+**connection_lifetime** - this is a time interval in seconds for connection to expire.
+Keep it as large as possible in your case.
 When clients connect to Centrifuge they provide timestamp - the UNIX time when their token was created.
 Every connection in project has connection lifetime (see below).
 This mechanism is disabled by default and requires extra endpoint to be implemented in your application.

-**connection lifetime in seconds** - this is a time interval in seconds for connection to expire.
-Keep it as large as possible in your case.

-**is watching** - publish messages into admin channel (messages will be visible in web interface).
+**watch** - publish messages into admin channel (messages will be visible in web interface).
 Turn it off if you expect high load in channels.

 **publish** - allow clients to publish messages in channels (your web application never receive those messages)

-**anonymous access** - allow anonymous (with empty USER ID) clients to subscribe on channels
+**anonymous** - allow anonymous (with empty USER ID) clients to subscribe on channels

 **presence** - enable/disable presence information

-**history** - enable/disable history of messages
+**join_leave messages** - enable/disable sending join(leave) messages when client subscribes
+on channel (unsubscribes from channel)

-**history size** - Centrifuge keeps all history in memory.
+**history_size** - Centrifuge keeps all history in memory.
 In process memory in case of using Memory Engine and in Redis (which also in-memory store) in case of using Redis Engine.
 So it's very important to limit maximum amount of messages in channel history.
 This setting is exactly for this.

-**history expire** - as all history is storing in memory it is also very important to get rid of old history data for unused (inactive for a long time) channels.
+**history_lifetime** - as all history is storing in memory it is also very important to get rid of old history data for unused (inactive for a long time) channels.
 This is interval in seconds to keep history for channel after last publishing into it.
 If you set this setting to 0 - history will never expire but it is not recommended due to design of Centrifuge.

-**join/leave messages** - enable/disable sending join(leave) messages when client subscribes
-on channel (unsubscribes from channel)

 Channels
 ~~~~~~~~